avneesh0612/thirdsnips/README.md

 ## 👀 Early access NFT

-We are giving away 1000 NFTs to the first 1000 people who install our VSCode extension and run the `nft` command.
+We are giving away 1000 NFTs to the first 1000 people who install our VSCode extension and claim the NFT!

+### Claiming the NFT

+1. Install the extension
+2. In a new js/ts file use the `secret` snippet
+3. Copy the code
+4. Go to the [website](https://www.thirdsnips.live/mint) and enter the code
+5. Sign in with metamask
+6. Claim your NFT!

+The entire process is free and you don't even need any gas!

 ## ⭐ Show your support